 \item \method is generic to various conditional sequence learning tasks.
 Results on Tab.~\ref{tab:diffuseq-data} shows that \method also works well in tasks other than machine translation, surpassing previously proposed DiffuSeq. \end{compactitem}

-In addition to the overall performance, \method also demonstrates several nice properties over the baselines.
+In addition to the overall performance, \method also demonstrates several nice properties.
 We elaborate on them as follows:

-\textbf{Scalability.} As shown in Tab.~\ref{tab:mt-result}, DiffusionLM seems more challenging to accommodate larger datasets like WMT14 than smaller ones (\eg, IWSLT14).
+\paragraph{Scalability.} As shown in Tab.~\ref{tab:mt-result}, DiffusionLM seems more challenging to accommodate larger datasets like WMT14 than smaller ones (\eg, IWSLT14).
 This verifies the curse of scalability problem discussed in \S\ref{sec:preliminary}.
 In contrast, \method surpasses CMLM on almost all large- and small-scale scenarios, which indicates that \method indeed greatly improves the scalability of diffusion-based sequence learners.
-This advantage of \method could help facilitate further research and open up the possibilities of large-scale real-world applications of diffused sequence generative models.
+This advantage of \method could help facilitate further research of large-scale real-world applications of diffused sequence generative models.

-\textbf{Sampling efficiency.} Given the sizes of length beam search (LB) and MBR decoding shown in Tab.~\ref{tab:mt-result}, \method surpasses or closely approaches CMLM even when MBR=$1$, while the vanilla DiffusionLM heavily relies on a large number of candidates used for MBR decoding.
-Besides, \method necessitates much fewer NFEs to achieve strong performance, \eg, only 20 steps, resulting in only 1\% to 10\% computational consumption and latency compared to previous works~\citep{gong2022diffuseq,diffusionlm,cdcd}.
+\paragraph{Sampling efficiency.} Given the sizes of length beam (LB) and MBR decoding shown in Tab.~\ref{tab:mt-result}, \method surpasses or closely approaches CMLM even when MBR=$1$, while the vanilla DiffusionLM heavily relies on a large number of candidates for MBR decoding.
+Besides, \method necessitates much fewer NFEs to achieve strong performance, \eg, only 20 steps, resulting in only 1\% to 10\% computational costs and latency compared to previous works~\citep{gong2022diffuseq,diffusionlm,cdcd}.
 This manifests that \method is more accurate yet efficient compared to previous diffusion-based sequence learning models.